 Note – Working Capital = Current Assets-Current Liabilities

 A higher working capital turnover ratio is always better.
-A higher working capital indicates that a company is utilizing its working capital very efficiently.
-A low working capital ratio is an indicator that the company is not operating at its optimum.
+A higher working capital indicates that a company utilizes its working capital very efficiently.
+A low working capital ratio indicates that the company is not operating at its optimum.

 Fixed Assets Turnover

 The fixed assets turnover ratio measures the efficiency of a company’s long-term capital investments.
 It reflects the level of sales generated by investments in productive capacity.
 The formula of fixed assets turnover is:

 Interpreting the fixed asset turnover ratio is tricky.
 This is because this ratio is affected by many circumstances such as the company’s life cycle, the life cycle of a product, initial plant capacity, & relative sales.
 Also, factors such as asset valuation (accounting of depreciation), the timing of firms asset purchase, etc., affect this ratio.
 Thus all else equal, the higher the total asset turnover, the better.

 Keep reading – FIXED ASSET TURNOVER RATIO

 Total Asset Turnover

 This ratio provides a measure of overall investment efficiency by totaling the joint impact of both short-term and long-term assets.
 The ratio can be calculated as follows:

 Total Assets Turnover = Sales/Average Total Assets